UPDATED: Skype for Business still exists but Microsoft Teams has now been adopted as its successor.

 So let’s jump straight into the 2 main markets:

 Mid-market – where most business is done and the High end market where only the very best will do.
 We haven’t even mentioned the differences between wired or wireless USB and will leave that for another blog post but here are our recommendations for both: See all the recommended wired and wireless Skype & UC headsets here!

 *P.S. if you are considering purchasing several USB headsets for your business and would like to trial these headsets for free, please contact headsets4business on 0800 644 0424 and we can arrange that for you.

 So there you have it!

-Skype and softphone applications have come a long way but please don’t forget – so have the headsets that do a professional job.
+Skype and softphone applications like MS Teams have come a long way but please don’t forget – so have the headsets that do a professional job.
 It is essential to ensure all your communication with prospects and customers is always of the best possible quality.